This is a topic that is near and dear to my heart.

 But collagen is specifically high in certain amino acids, such as glycine, lysine and arginine.
 These amino acids are not great for muscle protein synthesis.
 Protein sources that are good for muscle protein synthesis are often low in these amino acids.

-Basically, collagen protein has far different ratio of amino acids to almost all other sources.
+Basically, collagen protein has a far different ratio of amino acids to almost all other sources.

 My advice is to do both.
 Emphasise protein in general AND also strategically use collagen/gelatin supplementation.